 Other Ways to Help

 If you are not able to volunteer as an advocate but would still like to contribute to our efforts, our program is always gratefully accepting donations.
-If you would like learn more about how to donate, please visit our donation page for more information.
+If you would like learn more about how to donate, please visit our donation page for more information here.

-If you wish to donate something or have thoughts about other ways you would like to volunteer your time and talents to our program, please tell us about it at firstname.lastname@example.org.
+If you wish to donate something or have thoughts about other ways you would like to volunteer your time and talents to our program, please contact us at email@example.com.